rust-lang/rust/doc/tutorial-ffi.md

 ## Passing structures

 C functions often take pointers to structs as arguments.
-Since Rust records are binary-compatible with C structs, Rust programs can call such functions directly.
+Since Rust structs are binary-compatible with C structs, Rust programs can call such functions directly.

 This program uses the POSIX function `gettimeofday` to get a